-#6: Take a double dose of fermented cod liver oil for 3 days after a holiday binge.
+#6: Take a double dose of vitamin A for 3 days after a holiday binge.

-The vitamin A in fermented cod liver oil is great at preventing breakouts before they start, so add this to your damage-control repertoire.
-Take 4 mL of fermented cod liver oil (FCLO) daily for 3 days.
-(If you haven’t taken FCLO yet, check out our blog post for more information.)
+Retinol-form vitamin A is great at preventing breakouts before they start, so add this to your damage-control repertoire.
+Take an extra dose of vitamin A, retinol-form, daily for 3 days.
+(If you haven’t taken vitamin A yet, check out our blog post for more information.)

 #7: Stay on top of your other supplements.